Edamame Salad

 If you have leftover edamame salad or want to meal prep a batch, follow these storage tips:

 • Fridge: Store the leftover salad in an airtight container in the fridge for up to 3 days.
-If possible, keep the dressing, salad, herbs in separate containers.
+If possible, keep the dressing, salad, and herbs in separate containers.

 • Freezer: We don't recommend freezing edamame salad once it's assembled since the veggies will turn soft and soggy when you thaw them.